Oznium.com Call us toll free.

 What is the life span of the LED strips? - by Adam (Mississauga, Canada)

-That has not been tested, however LEDs are very durable and should last the lifetime of your vehicle if treated properly.
+That has not been tested, however LEDs are very durable and should last a long time if treated properly.

 Are these legal in most states?
 I am looking into buying them for the interior of my car. - by Thatcher